epfl-ada/ada-2020-project-milestone-p3-p3_adacadabra/README.md

 ### II.
 Abstract:

-While the paper validates its dataset in representativeness and ecologically, we propose to use it in order to study the impact of wealth on eating habits in Greater London at MSOA level in 2015 and see if there are inequalities.
+While the Tesco paper validates its dataset in representativeness and ecologically, we propose to use it in order to study the impact of wealth on eating habits in Greater London at MSOA level in 2015 and see if there are inequalities.
 We use official geographically-salient MSOA indicators which can be found in the official London site to associate each MSOA a wealth indicator (based on the median household income estimate).
 We represent eating habits by the consumed fraction of each nutrient & food category as well as their entropy.
 We observe the distribution differences using low dimensional visualization methods and geographic heatmaps.
 Then we study whether those differences are closely related to social class difference with comparative plots [TODO-remove?]and logistic regression.
 Using these results, we observe if certain nutrients and food categories are more related to a class than another and conclude whether or not there is a relationship between wealth and healthier food habits.

 ### III.
 Research questions: